manulorente/linux-foundation-lfs101/README.md

 gzip mydir.tar
 ```

-but this is slower and wastes space by creating an unneeded intermediary .tar file.
+but this is slower and wastes space by creating an unneeded intermediary `.tar` file.

-To demonstrate the relative efficiency of gzip, bzip2, and xz, the following screenshot shows the results of compressing a purely text file directory tree (the include directory from the kernel source) using the three methods.
+To demonstrate the relative efficiency of `gzip`, `bzip2`, and `xz`, the following screenshot shows the results of compressing a purely text file directory tree (the include directory from the kernel source) using the three methods.

 ![Compression](images/compression-times.png)